Childhood101

 Fixed Mindset Vs Growth Mindset: Helping Kids Make the Switch

-Inside: Helping kids switch from a fixed to a growth mindset empowers them as lifelong learners.
+Inside: Helping kids switch from a fixed to a growth mindset, empowering them as lifelong learners.
+Includes a free printable Growth Mindset poster and coloring page.

 The answer is thoughtful teaching, a lot of rehearsal and muscle memory.